 Also, less well informed potential donors who’d heard about Rohingya refugees in the news might have glanced at the advert, not realised what the appeal was for – and might not have donated.

-A UN report says that the Myanmar military started deliberately destabilising the area before the ‘terrorist insurrection’.
+A UN report said that the Myanmar military started deliberately destabilising the area before the ‘terrorist insurrection’.
 (See August 2017, above.)
 The report highlighted a strategy to instil deep and widespread fear and trauma – physical, emotional and psychological – among the Rohingya population.

 After the ‘insurrection’, brutal attacks against Rohingya in northern Rakhine State were well-organised, coordinated and systematic, with the intent of not only driving the population out of Myanmar but preventing them from returning to their homes.